Energy Systems Analysis Group People

 Ali Daraeepour, Postdoctoral Research Associate (Daraeepour full CV)

-Daraeepour uses systems analysis, economics, optimization, and engineering to provide quantitative answers to important policy questions in the electricity sector.
+Ali uses systems analysis, economics, optimization, and engineering to provide quantitative answers to important policy questions in the electricity sector.
 His research focuses on market design and grid operation reforms to enhance economic and environmental efficiency of electricity grids with continued growth in variable renewable electricity and emerging technologies that support advancing zero-emission objectives.
-His PhD dissertation (2017, Duke University) addressed understanding grid-integration of variable renewable resources and related design of electricity markets.
+His PhD dissertation (2017, Duke University) addressed understanding grid-integration of variable renewable resources and related design of electricity markets and processes underlying operation of electricity grids.
 Prior to his PhD, he worked for several years as a power system engineer and consultant.
+Ali is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), the world’s largest professional association dedicated to advancing technological innovation.

 Michiel Carbo is a research engineer working on biosyngas, bioSNG and BECCS, in the Biomass, Coal and Environmental Research Department at the Energy Research Centre of the Netherlands (ECN).